OTA-Insight/bqwriter/README.md

   Defaults to false, making it ignore any invalid values, silently ignoring these errors, and publishing the rows with the unknown values removed from them.

-- `CSVOptions` can be used to define what CSV options should be set for a CSV upload This option is only allowed if the SourceFormat is bigquery.CSV.

 - `WriteDisposition` can be used to define what the write disposition should be to the bigquery table.
   Possible options are:
     - bigquery.WriteAppend